dustinpfister/blog_posts/_posts/vuejs-filter.md

 ## 3 - Global Filters

-It is also possible to define filters at a global level as well by using the Vue.filter global api method rather than the filters Vue Constructor option.
-This will result in a filter that can be used across multipliable instances of Vue.
+So there is making filters that are for just a single instance of view, but what of you are doing something that involves more than one instance of vuejs in a page?
+With that said it is also possible to define filters at a global level as well by using the Vue.filter global api method rather than the filters Vue Constructor option.
+This will result in a filter that can be used across multipliable instances of Vue in a page or project as a whole.

 ```html
 <html>